10 Things You Should Know When Meeting Hungarians

 More examples of popular Hungarian food and ingredients are; paprika, goulash (which is soup not a stew), fish soup (usually carp), stuffed meat in breadcrumbs, sour cream, walnuts, pancakes, cottage cheese, plums, cherries, poppy seeds, cream, anything sweet.

 If you go to a traditional Hungarian restaurant expect to find all the options heavily based on meat.
-Vegetarians may be limited to the cheese option.
+If you are a Vegetarian you may be limited to the cheese option.

 4. Hungary is Not in Eastern Europe